-Defining False or Deceptive Advertising
+Defining False Or Deceptive Advertising

-False or deceptive advertising is another legal consideration in brand management.
 Advertising is considered to be false or misleading if it could mislead consumers about a product’s place of origin, nature, quality, or maker.
 (It is not necessary to prove actual deception.)
 Advertisers must be accurate about material aspects of their products or services and those of their competitors (in comparative advertising) to avoid prosecution.
 The Federal Trade Commission looks for the following when investigating complaints:

 • What are the expressed or implied claims?
 What was said and what was not said?